mhaagens/react-mobx-react-router4-boilerplate/README.md

 Components are now loaded async with react-router-loader and the store is injected via MobX Provider.
 If you've downloaded this boilerplate before remember to run `npm install` again.

+#### Read this if you've been using an earlier version of this boilerplate
+01/28/17 - Routes are now loaded through [Lazy-Route](https://github.com/mhaagens/lazy-route).

 ### Todo

 - [X] Async loading of components